Frequently Asked Questions

 -

-Our Careers Programme offers support on subject options, work experience and career paths, as well as helping to develop real-world skills for the future.
+Our award-winning Careers Programme offers support on subject options, work experience and career paths, as well as helping to develop real-world skills for the future.
 There is an annual careers week, a biennial Careers Fair and we hold careers talks with alumnae, business experts and leading entrepreneurs.
-Dedicated Oxbridge, UCAS and International University specialists work in-house to guide and support students through their applications.
-Alumnae Working Breakfasts and lunches connect students with current and recent Putney undergraduates, giving them insight into university life.
+Dedicated Oxbridge, UCAS and US University specialists work in- house to guide and support students through their applications.
+Alumnae lunches connect students with current and recent Putney undergraduates, giving them insight into university life.

 -